naturalis/naturalis-galaxy-tutorials/Manage zip and trim primer/README.md

 ## Subset .gz.zip and Cutadapt

 This short instruction is written for a specific use case where a zip-archive of gzipped fastq files\
-needs to subsetted into primer specific sets (R1, R2, etc), the primer has to be trimmed and the fastq\
+needs to subsetted into primer specific sets (R1, R2, etc), for each set the primer has to be trimmed\
-output exported as .gz.zip again.
+and the fastq output exported as .gz.zip again.

 Import the zip-archive
 ![import_screenshot](https://github.com/naturalis/naturalis-galaxy-tutorials/blob/master/Manage%20zip%20and%20trim%20primer/01_import.jpg)